How do you fit the contents of an entire house on a moving truck?

 The rest of the family laundry should be packed this week.
-Keep enough to wear for the next 7-10 days and just commit to a bunch of laundry once you move in.
+Keep enough to wear for the next 7-10 days and just commit to a bunch of laundry once you move into your new home.

 1 Day Prior to Move

-Anything that you haven’t packed already should go into boxes now.
+Anything that you haven’t packed already should go into moving boxes now.

 You’ll want to put together an “essentials kit” for each member of the family (pets included!) with everything you’ll need for the next couple of days.
 This keeps the important things at your fingertips (no digging through boxes to find your toothbrush).